Chargers take QB Justin Herbert 6th, LB Kenneth Murray 23rd - WHIZ News

 Herbert started 42 games at Oregon, compiling a 29-13 record with 10,541 passing yards and 108 total touchdowns.
 He led the Ducks to the Pac-12 championship last season and a win over Wisconsin in the Rose Bowl, where he ran for three touchdowns and was named the offensive MVP.
 He thew for 32 touchdowns and only six interceptions in 14 games.

-Herbert started under three different coaches at Oregon.
-He has shown the ability to excel in play action, but questions remain about his decision-making and accuracy.
-Herbert boosted his stock at the Senior Bowl, completing 9 of 12 passes for 83 yards and a touchdown.
+Herbert has shown the ability to excel in play action, but questions remain about his decision-making and accuracy.
+He boosted his stock at the Senior Bowl, completing 9 of 12 passes for 83 yards and a touchdown.

 Herbert said he has been trying to refine his mechanics leading up to the draft.